Pad Thai and my identity crisis

 Back to the Pad Thai, it’s the time of year when I start to get emails asking me if I make Pad Thai paste and I notice people searching for it on the website.
 Well I don’t supply Pad Thai “paste” and I would certainly avoid anything that claims to be a Pad Thai paste.
 Simple fact is that the ingredients that make up the Pad Thai sauce are simply tamarind, palm sugar and fish sauce.
 You can buy these ingredients anywhere that you can buy the rest of the ingredients for the Pad Thai.
 Therefore, there is really no point in buying something that is going to have artificial flavours or emulsifiers and thickening agents added to it.

 As for cooking Pad Thai, it’s a really simple dish and also really simple to make a complete mess of it!
 Whatever you do, do not try cooking this for guests until you have had at least one practice run through beforehand or you will regret it!
 As always the best guide to cooking Thai food is on the She Simmers website where Leela has an in-depth series for Pad Thai.
 And I do mean in-depth so be warned!
-A much shorter guide to cooking Pad Thai that references several distinguished Thai chefs is here.
+A much shorter guide to cooking an authentic Pad Thai is here.

 I always find it strange that when the weather is at its hottest people look for the mildest Thai dish.
 Yet the natives in the hottest regions of the world eat the spiciest of foods precisely because they have a cooling effect.
 Southern Thai curry anyone?